 Students are encouraged to participate in activities while they are attending Riverside Academy.
 Our faculty and staff recognize the benefit of a well-rounded education and encourage participation of all students in extracurricular activities.
 A variety of activities are provided to meet the needs of all students.

 Don’t see what you are looking for?
-More Clubs and Extra Curricular Activities below!
+More below!

 100th Day Program is a celebration of completing the first 100 days of school.
 Elementary celebrates with decorations, dressing up, and a school parade.